robert-j-webb/stackedit/safe eval.md

 	dependentKeys: [‘price’, ‘numberPreviousItemsPurchased’]
 }
 ```
 Then, after the store updates, a returning user visits the site.
-Ed, who has bought 3 ties from the store previously, has a previousItemsPurchased value of 3.
+Ed, who has bought 3 golden pet eggs from the store previously, has a previousItemsPurchased value of 3.
 When Ed looks at prices, they see a discount on everything for 3%!

 ### How is this calculated?